-- Listing your property in the local paper will attract more local buyers.
+Listing your property in the local paper will attract more local buyers.

-- Presence on all the major online portals is essential.
+Presence on all the major online portals is essential.
 Portals such as Rightmove and Zoopla are key search sites for people, even those who aren’t actively searching.

-- Does your property have a story to tell?
-Homes with a blue plaque or those which were once owned by someone famous could secure you some free national coverage.
+Does your property have a story to tell?
+Homes with a blue plaque or those once owned by someone famous could secure you some free national coverage.
 Your agent will be able to objectively advise whether you are likely to secure any PR, as the property really needs to stand out.